Champii/cping/README.md

 # Colorful Ping (cping)

-This is a simple wrapper around unix `ping` program to add some colors.
+This is a simple wrapper around unix `ping` program to add some colors and a nice interface.
-Only basic usage is implemented for now.

 ## Demo